Skip to content

 Birding Puerto Rico

-The avifauna of Puerto Rico includes almost 380 species of birds.
-However, 197 of these are accidentals (stragglers from other locations that have only been reported a few times).
-Also, man has introduced 35 of the total bird species, and many of these may not have established sustainable breeding populations.
+The avifauna list for Puerto Rico includes about 380 species of birds.
+However, more than half of these are accidentals (stragglers from other locations that have only been reported a few times).
+Also, man has introduced 35 of them, and many of these may not have established sustainable breeding populations.
 About 120 bird species regularly nest in Puerto Rico, including native species, plus other birds that have been introduced by humans over the last few centuries.
 In addition to the local nesting avifauna, many other species of birds breed in North America and elsewhere, but spend the winter in the tropics, including Puerto Rico and other islands in the Caribbean.
 In fact, many of these migrants actually spend more time in Puerto Rico than on their breeding grounds.
-Puerto Rico is an incubator of evolution, with 17 surviving endemic bird species on an island only 100 by 35 miles in size.
+Puerto Rico is an incubator of evolution, with 20 surviving endemic bird species on an island only 100 by 35 miles in size.
 In the USA by comparison, the 48 contiguous US states have more than 800 times as much land area, but only 11 surviving endemic bird species.
-In addition 25 species of birds endemic to the West Indies occur in Puerto Rico.
+In addition, 25 species of birds endemic to the West Indies occur in Puerto Rico.

 Top Sites